-- Children's Social Care (or equivalent) may have lead responsibility for investigating all allegations or suspicions of abuse where there are concerns about a child. - Where an allegation suggests that a criminal offence may have been committed then the police should be contacted as a matter of urgency. - Where working outside of the UK, concerns will be reported to the appropriate agencies in the country in which we operate, and their procedures followed, and in addition we will report concerns as appropriate within the UK. - Safeguarding is everyone's responsibility.
+- Children's Social Care (or equivalent) may have lead responsibility for investigating allegations or suspicions of abuse where there are concerns about a child. - Where an allegation suggests that a criminal offence may have been committed then the police should be contacted as a matter of urgency. - Where working outside of the UK, concerns will be reported to the appropriate agencies in the country, and their procedures followed, and in addition we will report concerns as appropriate within the UK. - Safeguarding is everyone's responsibility.

-We will review this statement and our policy and procedures annually.
+We will formally review this statement and our policy and procedures at last annually.

-If you have any concerns for a child then speak to one of the following who have been approved as Safeguarding Co-ordinators for The King's School.
+If you have any concerns for a child please contact one of the following who have been approved as safeguarding coordinators for The King's School:-